 Technology needed: smart phone, computer and/or tablet: We will be using iClicker Cloud to take attendance and conduct in-class quizzes and activities.
-You will need to download the iClicker app (I will give you a link) to your device (such as a smart phone, laptop computer, or tablet) and MUST bring a device to class each day.
+You will need to download the iClicker app (you will be emailed a link/join code) to your device (such as a smart phone, laptop computer, or tablet) and MUST bring a device to class each day.
 The iClicker app is included free with your Achieve program access so there is no added cost.
 You are not to use your device for any other internet activity during class unless authorized.
+You must use your LC email to register and must purchase and register for your Achieve course prior to registering for iClicker